Overview of Bladder Cancer

 Bladder cancer usually originates in the bladder lining, which consists of a mucous layer of surface cells that expand and deflate (transitional epithelial cells), smooth muscle, and a fibrous layer.
 Tumors are categorized as low-stage (superficial) or high-stage (muscle invasive).

 |Click to enlarge these bladder cancer images|

 In industrialized countries (e.g., United States, Canada, France), more than 90 percent of bladder cancer cases originate in the transitional epithelial cells (called transitional cell carcinoma; TCC).
-In developing countries, 75% of cases are squamous cell carcinomas caused by Schistosoma haematobium (parasitic organism) infection.
+In developing countries, 75 percent of cases are squamous cell carcinomas caused by Schistosoma haematobium (parasitic organism) infection.
 Rare types of bladder cancer include small cell carcinoma, carcinosarcoma, primary lymphoma, and sarcoma.

 Incidence & Prevalence of Bladder Cancer

 According to the National Cancer Institute, the highest incidence of bladder cancer occurs in industrialized countries such as the United States, Canada, and France.
 Incidence is lowest in Asia and South America, where it is about 70 percent lower than in the United States.

 Incidence of bladder cancer increases with age.
 People over the age of 70 develop the disease 2 to 3 times more often than those aged 5569 and 15 to 20 times more often than those aged 3054.
 The average age at bladder cancer diagnosis is 73.

 Bladder cancer is 2 to 3 times more common in men.
 In the United States, approximately 74,690 new cases of bladder cancer are diagnosed each year and about 16,000 people die from the disease.
 Bladder cancer is the fourth most common type of cancer in men and the eighth most common type in women.
 The disease is more prevalent in Caucasians than in African Americans and Hispanics.